PKizzle/dns/cmd/atomdns/README.md

 - Serve zone data from a file; with DNSSEC support (_dbfile_), plus:
   - Zone tranfers and notifies.
-  - DNSSEC signing.
+  - DNSSEC signing (_sign_).
 - Provide query logging (_log_).
 - Access control for queryes (_acl_).
 - Provide metrics (by using Prometheus) (_metrics_).
 - ... and more.
-- Load balancing of responses (_loadbalance_).
-[TODO]
 - Serve as a router to router queries to some other (recursive) nameserver (_route_).
 [TODO]

 ## Compilation from Source

 To compile atomdns, we assume you have a working Go setup.
 See various tutorials if you don’t have that already configured.

-First, make sure your golang version is 1.21 or higher as `go mod` support and other api is needed.
-See [here](https://github.com/golang/go/wiki/Modules) for `go mod` details.
-Then, check out the project and run `make` to compile the binary:
+We follow upstream Go closely and use new language features when they come available.

 ```
 $ git clone https://codeberg.org/miekg/dns